Fakecloak/basic_calc/README.md

 # basic_calc

-#hi this is fakecloak,
+#hi this is fake cloak,
-i have started my python course with creating a small mini project called "basic calculator" using Tkinter Library.
+I started my Python course by creating a "basic calculator" mini project using Tkinter Library.

+I have renamed my calculator as "Fakeculator"

 feel free to view my projects 😁